ahmadnajmi90/nexscholarsys/README.md

 - User profile management with email reminders
 - Dashboard for monitoring platform metrics and user activity

+### Faculty Admin System
+- Dedicated role for managing faculty-specific academicians
+- Admin-controlled faculty admin creation and invitation workflow
+- Faculty admins can verify academicians within their faculty
+- Each faculty admin is associated with specific university and faculty
+- Faculty-specific dashboard for viewing unverified academicians
+- Secure verification process with proper authorization checks
+- Email-based invitation system with temporary credentials

 ### University Directory
 - Browse universities and their faculties
 - View academicians, postgraduates, and undergraduates by faculty